+Chapter 3 General Requirements

-Chapter 3 General Requirements.
-Chapter 3 specifies the climate zones that will serve to establish the exterior design conditions.
+Chapters 3 [CE] and 3 [RE] specify the climate zones that will serve to establish the exterior design conditions.
 In addition, Chapter 3 provides interior design conditions that are used as a basis for assumptions in heating and cooling load calculations, and provides basic material requirements for insulation materials and fenestration materials.
 Climate has a major impact on the energy use of most buildings.
 The code establishes many requirements such as wall and roof insulation R-values, window and door thermal transmittance (U-factors) and provisions that affect the mechanical systems based on the climate where the building is located.
 This chapter contains information that will be used to properly assign the building location into the correct climate zone and is used as the basis for establishing or eliminating requirements.